Top of main content

 • Your borrowing history

-• Details of anyone you’re linked to financially
+• Details of anyone you’re financially linked to

 What is a soft credit check?